-Glow-Worm having been producing boilers since 1934 and now produce a full range of combi, heat-only and system boilers.
+Glow-Worm have been manufacturing boilers since 1934 and now produce a full range of combi boilers, heat-only boilers, and system boilers.

 Since 2001, they’ve been owned by one of the most reputable boiler brands in the UK; Vaillant.
 But, there’s no doubt that the Glow-Worm brand lags leading industry players such as Worcester, Baxi, Potterton and in fact, even Vaillant.

-As an example, you’ll be able to pick up the Ultimate 3 30kw for around £800.
+As an example, you’ll be able to pick up the Ultimate 3 30kW for around £800 (boiler only).
 And, for a boiler with a 10-year manufacturer’s warranty, that’s a good deal.

-Compare that with a Worcester 30i combi, which is likely to cost around £1,000.
-Naturally, that’s going to make around £200 difference to the overall cost of installation, when you compare the two boilers directly using a local installer.
+Compare that with a Worcester Greenstar 4000 combi boiler, which is likely to cost around £1,200.
+Naturally, that’s going to make a difference of around £400 to the overall cost of installation, considering the two boilers are installed by a local heating engineer.

-As you may have noticed above, we’ve picked the Ultimate 3 Glow-Worm boiler for example’s sake.
-And, that’s mainly due to the fact that there’s a 10-year warranty on offer, comparable to the Worcester 30i.
+As you may have noticed above, we’ve picked the Ultimate 3 boiler for example’s sake.
+And, that’s mainly due to the fact that there’s a 10-year warranty on offer, comparable to the Greenstar 4000.